-IFFIm bonds, also known as Vaccine Bonds, are socially responsible investment-grade5 bonds supported by sovereign donors' commitments.
+IFFIm bonds, also known as Vaccine Bonds, are investment-grade5 impact bonds supported by sovereign donors' commitments.
 They can be issued in any currency and have varying maturities, but the average term of IFFIm Vaccine Bonds is three to five years.
 The interest rate on IFFIm's bonds are similar to those of other similarly rated sovereign or supranational issuers.